mmmmmmwei/project-test/README.md

 # project-test
-A project used to test out image classification by using deep learning model.
+A project used to train classification model by using deep learning.